Zuehlke/machines-code-people/articles/whats-wrong-with-i-dont-write-any-tests-i-am-not-a-tester.md

 ## **Tests are code**
 Are you a coder??
 Yes?
 Tests are code.
-So write some tests, especially so that you can sleep better at night.
+Don't wait for the "Test Automator" that tests your code.
+Its more efficient if you write tests that drive your production code and test your work.
+With those tests you get the benefit of fast feedback and your code gets tested and checked on every push.
+Additionally over time you will know you have not broken anything and now you can sleep better at night.

 ## **Still not willing to write tests?**
 Ask:
-* How can You help?
+* How can **You** help?
 * What can You do?

 You can always get them coffee.